MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsEmergencyNumber.md

 ```

 ## DESCRIPTION
- This cmdlet supports to create multiple Teams emergency numbers.
-Used with TeamsEmergencyCallRoutingPolicy and
- only relevant for Direct Routing
+ This cmdlet supports creating multiple Teams emergency numbers.
+Used with TeamsEmergencyCallRoutingPolicy and only relevant for Direct Routing.

 ## EXAMPLES